IDMNYU/DM2193FA2014/week_10/asarwar/readingResponse.md

 7. Find the web root through FTP on your server
 8. Design your website.

-####Best tutorial on the internet can be found here: [Digital Ocean's Tutorial Page](https://www.digitalocean.com/community/tutorials/)
+####Best tutorials on the Internet about getting your own website started can be found here: [Digital Ocean's Tutorial Page](https://www.digitalocean.com/community/tutorials/)

 [The Specificity Graph](http://csswizardry.com/2014/10/the-specificity-graph/)
 --